dji-sdk/Payload-SDK-Doc/source/quick-start/index.md

 keywords: [quick start, register, generate app key, app key, run sample code, run sample application, bind, sample]
 ---

+To have a better experience of learning how to get started with the DJI Payload SDK, please check this  <a href="https://www.skypixel.com/videos/dji-payload-sdk-how-to-use-payload-sdk-and-run-a-sample-application" class="fancybox fancybox.iframe">Getting Started Video</a>.

 ## Registration and App creation

 The first step for getting started is to create your PSDK enterprise user account and apply for a PSDK application.
 Follow the steps [here](https://developer.dji.com/payload-sdk/apply) to do this.